MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Norway/how-to-print-a-vat-reconciliation-report.md

 ---
-    title: How to: Print a VAT Reconciliation Report | Microsoft Docs
+    title: How to Print a VAT Reconciliation Report | Microsoft Docs
     description: The **VAT Reconciliation** report shows the reconciliation settlement for the base amount and the VAT amount for general ledger accounts.
 These amounts are grouped by different VAT types.
     services: project-madeira
     documentationcenter: ''